Cryptographic Choreographies: Automation of the Projection

 \subsubsection{Analysis}

+We further introduce the notion of an \emph{analyzed frame}, i.e., where the frame contains every term that can be obtained using a destructor on any message in the frame, using a constructive recipe for the key term.

 We define an analysis procedure that successively applies decryption steps as long as possible: for every message that potentially can be decrypted, we check if we can compose the decryption key.
 If so, the resulting message is added to the frame.
-Whenever we add an analyzed message to the frame, we also need to check again all those messages for which we previously did not have the decryption key.
-We show that this terminates (Theorem~\ref{thm:ana:terminate}) and produces correct analyzed frames (Theorem~\ref{thm:ana:correct}).
+Whenever we add an analyzed message to the frame, we also need to check again all those messages for which we previously did not have the decryption key. \confver{In the extended version we show that this terminates and produces correct analyzed frames.}